khaansec/khaansec.github.io/_posts/2025-2-14-bandit-labs.md

 Many time I have started Over The Wire's Bandit labs, but never have I gone through the whole thing.
 I am documenting my journey through the process.

 Level 0
+- Given by the website

 Level 0 → Level 1
+- simple cat to a file

 Level 1 → Level 2